ChrisWills1/ffxivEventManager/README.md

 - Show details about the character
 - Update character details

-This project will have a simple swing GUI which will be used to test the functionality above.
-This GUI will have the following:

-- Log in page
-- Home page
-- Events page
-- Characters page
-- Users page
+The project will have a User Interface developed using HTML, CSS and javascript.
+This will be the front end of the project allowing a modern looking interface to interact with the back-end.